Lambdagon/fc/README.md

 # tf_coop_lambda
-Lambdagon's Own fortress mod

-What is this?

-this is a project of mine that is using Lambda fortress Extended as a base.
-This modification adds new content such as custom weapons, custom classes, cosmetics, and much more

-If you would like to help me with this project or find out more info add me on discord at Lambda#1627
+Lambda Fortress: Community Edition

+LF:CE is a modified version of Lambda Fortress: Extended to have more features, fixes, new weapons, support

+Fixes include:
+Weapon improvements
+Map improvements
+Episodic tweaks
+Improved Main Menu

+Because this project is more community based anyone can submit additions/modifications to be added